IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 This is an edge case that is not currently supported.

-The target path is a DFS folder without a folder target
+The source path is a DFS folder without a folder target

 Generate reports on the NTFS permissions for the folder on the DFS namespace server associated with this path